aws-solutions/distributed-load-testing-on-aws/README.md

 ## Deployment

 The solution is deployed using a CloudFormation template with a lambda backed custom resource.
-For details on deploying the solution please see the details on the solution home page: [Distributed Load Testing](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/)
+To simulate users from regions other than the region the solution is initially deployed in, a regional template must be deployed within the other desired regions.
+For details on deploying the solution please see the details on the solution implementation guide: [Distributed Load Testing](https://docs.aws.amazon.com/solutions/latest/distributed-load-testing-on-aws/deployment.html)

 ## Source Code